Ontario College Certificate in Pre-Health Sciences Pathway to Advanced Diplomas and Degrees Curriculum

 This introductory statistics course will prepare students for study and work in health science and other science-related fields.
 Concepts studied include numerical and graphical summaries of data, correlation, probability, and an introduction to inferential statistics.
-Students will apply their knowledge to organize large amounts of information, describe and interpret data from science and health care related fields.
-In the hybrid portion of this course, students will learn to use technology to calculate statistics and display data.
+Students will apply their knowledge and use technology to organize large amounts of information, describe and interpret data from science and health care related fields.

 All graduates of diploma programs require general education credits.
 These courses allow you to explore issues of societal concern by looking at the history, theory and contemporary applications of those issues.

 Your program has designated some required general education courses.
 In addition, you have the opportunity to choose from a list of electives each semester.